Hemasonica774/-Human-Activity-Recognition-Using-Deep-Learning-Models/README.md

-# 🚀 Human Activity Recognition Using Deep Learning Models
+# 🚀 Human Activity Recognition Using Deep Learning

 ## 📌 Project Overview
 This project focuses on **Human Activity Recognition (HAR)** using deep learning techniques to automatically identify human actions from video data.
 The system leverages advanced models to analyze both spatial and temporal features, enabling accurate and real-time activity classification.